Encouraging good sleep habits

 - Give your baby time to settle down.
 Your baby might fuss or cry before finding a comfortable position and falling asleep.
 If the crying doesn't stop, check on your baby, offer comforting words and leave the room.
 Your reassuring presence might be all your baby needs to fall asleep.

 - Consider a pacifier.
 If your baby has trouble settling down, a pacifier might do the trick.
 In fact, research suggests that using a pacifier during sleep helps reduce the risk of SIDS.

 - Keep nighttime care low-key.
 When your baby needs care or feeding during the night, use dim lights, a soft voice and calm movements.
 This will tell your baby that it's time to sleep — not play.

 - Respect your baby's preferences.
 If your baby is a night owl or an early bird, you might want to adjust routines and schedules based on these natural patterns.

 Keeping it in perspective

-Getting your baby to sleep through the night is a worthy goal, but it's not a measure of your parenting skills.
+Remember, getting your baby to sleep through the night isn't a measure of your parenting skills.
 Take time to understand your baby's habits and ways of communicating so that you can help him or her become a better sleeper.
 If you have concerns, talk to your baby's doctor.

 See more In-depth

 - Berkowitz CD.
-Berkowitz's Pediatrics: A Primary Care Approach.
+Normal patterns and common disorders.
+In: Berkowitz's Pediatrics: A Primary Care Approach.
 5th ed.
-Elk Grove Village, Ill.: American Academy of Pediatrics; 2014:46.
+Elk Grove Village, Ill.: American Academy of Pediatrics; 2014.